bayesian-object-tracking/getting_started/README.md

 ## Robot Tracking

+### Workspace setup and compilation
-The robot tracking setup builds on top of the object tracking, i.e. follow first the workspace setup and of the object tracking above.
-Then checkout the following package to the workspace
+The robot tracking setup builds on top of the object tracking, i.e. follow first the workspace setup of the object tracking above.
+Then continue with the instructions below:

 ```bash
 cd $HOME